MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 |[PE:08](checklist.md)| Optimize data usage.
 Optimize data stores, partitions, and indexes for their intended and actual use in the workload.|
 |---|---|

 This guide describes the recommendations for optimizing data performance.
-Optimizing data performance refers to improving the efficiency and performance of data processing and storage within a workload.

-It's important to optimize a workload's data performance because it can have a significant effect on the overall performance of a system.
-Failure to optimize data performance leads to slower response times, increased latency, degraded performance, and decreased scalability.
+At its core, optimizing data performance means refining the efficiency with which the workload processes and stores data.
+Every workload operation, transaction, or computation typically relies on the quick and accurate retrieval, processing, and storage of data.
+When data performance is optimized, the workload runs smoothly, but when it's compromised, it creates a domino effect of poor performance efficiency.
+Failure to optimize data performance results in response delays, heightened latency, and curtailed scalability.
+It jeopardizes the efficiency of the entire workload.

 **Definitions**